 Pending lawsuits greatly dampen the value of a business and they take a long time to resolve.
 Waiting until lawsuits are resolved is a good strategy if you want to bring the value of your business to an optimal level.
 Settling can be costly.
 Often, attorneys will want more to settle a lawsuit in advance as opposed to right before trial.

 The IRS can be another liability buyers do not want to be involved with.
 Tax liabilities tell a buyer that this company was not very profitable or the cash was insufficient to handle the taxes payable.
 If the company had been profitable and provided positive cash flow, the taxes would have been paid.
 Therefore, you will want to see an attorney to deal with tax matters before you attempt to sell your company and be sure these matters are settled.

 Make sure your rank and file employees are employees that a future employer would want.
 If one employee is having problems or is underproductive, reform or replace that person.
 Walking into a potential personnel problem is not the desire of buyers.
-On the other hand if you have star employees, be sure to emphasize their strength to a potential buyer.
+On the other hand, if you have star employees, be sure to emphasize their strengths to a potential buyer.

 Last, but not least, clean house.
 It will pay off big to clean and keep the physical location of the business clean.
 Further, it may be beneficial to redecorate the areas the public sees and generally make the place look nice.
 Remember, a first impression is lasting.

-There is plenty of value to be gained by fine tuning up your business.
+There is plenty of value to be gained by fine-tuning up your business.
 Ideally, these changes should be started four years before the business is put up for sale.
-If you have that type of a time frame, you can maximize your value.
+If you have that type of time frame, you can maximize your value.
 Otherwise many of the changes suggested should be implemented as rapidly as possible.
-If you are considering selling your business, consider these points and don’t hesitate to contact the professionals at The Center for assistance in strategic planning and all other aspects of selling your business.
+If you are considering selling your business, consider these points, and don’t hesitate to contact the professionals at The Center for assistance in strategic planning and all other aspects of selling your business.